 As we saw in our previous example, the organization identified that their project, if continued to be implemented in this way would add to the environmental issues faced by our planet.
 So they looked for ways to mitigate this negative effect – how can they decrease their plastic usage in a cost-effective way?
 And they decided that instead of having a pick-up point for food, they would have 5 volunteers distribute the food in different localities.
 This will allow them to use cloth bags to carry multiple packed meals & thus reduce their plastic usage.
 Also reducing the littering on the street.
 Yes, the process became a bit more complicated but a major negative effect could be avoided.

-So, impact measurement & management not only makes you look at the project holistically, but also forces you to take a step further.
+So, IMM not only makes you look at the project holistically but also forces you to take a step further.
 Find ways to ensure that the overall effect of your projects is more positive.
 This solution might not come immediately and you might have to cross many obstacles before finding an optimum solution but it helps you keep your eyes open.

 3. Needs you to predefine clear goals & objectives

-In addition, implementing IMM requires to define your goals & objectives from the start.
+In addition, implementing IMM requires defining your goals & objectives from the start.
 There is no retrofitting of goals in impact measurement and management.
-While setting up goals, IMM principles encourage you to take into account stakeholders’ expectations, the reality of your business/field, the risks attached, and what effect you want to create on people & planet.
+While setting up goals, IMM principles encourage you to take into account stakeholders’ expectations, the reality of your business/field, the risks attached, and what effect you want to create on people & the planet.

 IMM principles also advise taking a step further & aligning your goals with either the sustainable development goals or IRIS+.
 There are many debates about the effectiveness of using one framework v/s another.
 So this would require a judgment call from your side after taking into account your intended effect, & your organization’s & stakeholders’ objectives.